This happens when NASA loses sight of Earth

 For scientists studying our changing planet, the difference between the same data and nearly the same data can be huge.
 They may think they understand how something develops.
 But only if you monitor it continuously, always, over a long period of time, you can have confidence in what is happening.

 Even a short break in records can cause problems.
 Let’s say an ice shelf collapses in Greenland.
-Unless you measure sea-level rise before, during and after, you’ll never be sure that the collapse caused a sudden change, said William B. Gail, past president of the American Meteorological Society.
+Unless you measure sea-level rise before, during and following, you’ll never be sure that the collapse caused a sudden change, said William B. Gail, past president of the American Meteorological Society.
 “It can be assumed, but a quantitative record is not available,” he said.

-In their letters, which The New York Times obtained through a Freedom of Information Act request, the researchers expressed concern about a wide range of satellite data.
+In their letters, which The New York Times obtained through a Freedom of Information Act request, the researchers expressed concern regarding a wide range of satellite data.
 Information on particles in forest fire smoke, desert dust and volcanic dust.
 Measurements of cloud thickness.
 Fine-scale map of the world’s forests, grasslands, wetlands and crops.

 Although there are alternative sources for this information, the researchers wrote, they may be less frequent, lower resolution, or limited to certain times of day — all factors that determine the usefulness of the data.